alpersonalwebsite/react/08_redux.md

 ```

 <!-- TODO: Explain WHY return [...state, ...action.payload.data];
 We are receiving an array of objects.
-That´s why in our test payload we use payload: [{}] -->
+That's why in our test payload we use payload: [{}] -->

 with...